LeoArs06/ChangeMyMAC/README.md

 We decided to develop also the binaries, to make the app more independent.

 ### Requirements
+Those requirements are valid **ONLY** for the binaries.
+If your OS cannot run those binaries, you can use the Python version.
 -   macOS: Ventura or higher

 ### Support